coding-geek21/coding-geek21/README.md

 <img align="right"  src="https://user-images.githubusercontent.com/53329034/123502306-0fcdfc80-d669-11eb-87e4-d24cccfbbd00.gif" />

 <h2 align=""> ✨ About me </h2>
-I am currently pursuing my Bachelors of Technology under the domain of Information Techonology.I am highly self motivated person , who likes to take initiative and seek out new challenges.
+I'm currently pursuing my Bachelors of Technology under the domain of Information Techonology.
+I'm highly self motivated person , who likes to take initiative and seek out new challenges.
 I love learning new things and yes, I'm a fast learner too.
 I always look upon ways to improve myself in all aspects and I love coding and web Development.

-I am looking for more opportunites to contribute to open source.
+I'm looking for more opportunites to contribute to open source.
 I have done several projects in front-end development and learning new tech stacks related to web development.

 - 🤩 I’m always trying to grow and learn something new.
 - 🌱 I’m currently learning DSA and React